 My packing experience

-When I started packing I was taking a 70litre backpack (you’ll remember it was purple and from Brighton) and hadn’t bought the clothes I’d take to get me through the summer.
+When I started packing I was taking a 70litre backpack and hadn’t bought the clothes I’d take to get me through the summer.
 Well, as I lifted this bag that’s about two thirds my height and did a trial walk, I knew it was a no go.
 It was too heavy even without clothes and I decided very quickly to return it and go for a bag on wheels instead, four wheels to be exact.

 After a brief moment of defeat, I was actually relieved.
 I think buying a massive backpack somehow legitimised the trip in my head, or at least ticked off the major backpacking checkbox… taking a backpack!
-However, I’m not going to lug it around for appearance sake and am very happy with my brand new large and lightweight wheely bag, plus manageable daytime backpack.
+However, I’m not going to lug it around for appearance sake and am very happy with my brand new large and lightweight wheeled suitcase, plus a manageable daytime backpack.

 If anything, this change of heart has made me realise that you really do have to cater for yourself with travel decisions and not go off what other people say or what you think you should be doing.